Tolkien on Death and Eucatastrophe

-In a private conversation that contributed to the Christian conversion of C. S. Lewis, Tolkien presented Lewis with an understanding of the Gospel of the Incarnation as the “Christian myth.”
+In a private conversation that contributed to the Christian conversion of his friend and fellow academic C. S. Lewis, Tolkien presented Lewis with an understanding of the Gospel as the “Christian myth.”
 Tolkien later summarized this conception:

 Who can count the dust of Jacob, or number the fourth part of Israel?
 Let me die the death of the righteous, and let my last end be like his!

-The Resurrection has been accomplished.
-But the Resurrection is not already past.
-Therefore, let us have hope, and be vigilant.
-The Norsemen and Anglo-Saxons who inspired Tolkien were not afraid of a good death.
-No one need fear a good death.
-This too, is of the Eucatastrophe.
-Like so much else in our faith, death has become something of a paradox.
-It is not desired for its own sake, but we would gladly embrace it, like so many who have gone before us, for the sake of the testimony of the Gospel, that is, for the sake of Christ, in the hope of a better resurrection.
-Those little babies slain by Herod will rise up in the resurrection of the dead, and proclaim the name of their Saviour, Jesus Christ, King of kings and Lord of lords.
+For Christians, death has become something of a paradox because it has been taken up into the Eucatastrophe.
+We do not desire death for its own sake, but we would, or would that we would, gladly embrace it, like so many who have gone before us, for the sake of the testimony of the Gospel, in the hope of a better resurrection.
+Those little children slain by Herod are alive in Christ, and they will rise up in the resurrection of the dead, proclaiming the name of their Savior and ours, Jesus Christ, King of kings and Lord of lords.

 O God, whose praise the martyed Innocents on this day confessed, not by speaking, but by dying: destroy in us all the evils of sin, that our life also may proclaim by deeds Thy faith which our tongue professes.
 Through our Lord Jesus Christ, Thy Son, who liveth and reigneth with Thee, in the unity of the Holy Ghost, God, world without end.
 Amen.

-I might as well comment that the thing that brought my mind round to this was re-reading Tolstoy’s Anna Karenina.
+1. For some reason, the thing that brought my mind around to this theme was re-reading Tolstoy’s Anna Karenina.
 The thing that prevents such reflections from becoming morbid, or melodramatic, is, of course, hope in God.
 The alternatives are despair, which can only lead to futile rage or morbid acceptance of the finality of death, or an unreflective life, in which god is one’s belly.

-Also, I have found something new in the Catholic faith, wherein the dead are very much a part of the life of the Church, by means of Holy Tradition (“the democracy of the dead”) and the Communion of Saints.
-This is one of the biggest, and most welcome, changes from ceasing to be Protestant.
-I can pray for all of the people I love.
+Also, I have found something new in the Catholic faith, where the dead are very much a part of the life of the Church, through Holy Tradition (“the democracy of the dead”) and the Communion of Saints.
+Now I can pray for all of the people I love.

 You continue to amaze me.
 With so much scholarly intellect to wrap one’s tiny brain around (I speak of my own) at CTC, you manage once again to intersect that intellect with beauty.
 Like Tolkien, your words bring such wonderful imagery,to those of us who think in pictures, with vivid, bright and colorful scenery.